ikidenizz/ikidenizz.github.io/_posts/2025-01-18-direct-indirect-object.md

 **Örnekler**:

 I gave the book to my friend.
 (I gave the book.
-The book is the direct object.
-My friend is the indirect object, preceded by **to**.)
+The book is the direct object.)

 I bought a gift for my sister.
 (I bought a gift.
-The gift is the direct object.
-My sister is the indirect object, preceded by **for**.)
+The gift is the direct object.)

 Bu kural, İngilizce dilinde nesnelerin sırasını ve dolaylı nesnenin belirtilmesini açıklamaktadır.